-- (a) Breath alcohol analysis testing shall be performed only with instruments, and related, accessories, and calibrating units and devices which meet the standards of performance set forth in these regulations requirements specified in Health and Safety Code section 100701. - (b) Such instruments may be used for the analysistesting of breath samples in places other than licensed-forensic alcohol laboratories and by persons other than forensic alcohol supervisors, forensic alcohol analysts and forensic alcohol analyst trainees only if such places and persons are under the direct jurisdiction, or affiliated with, of a governmental agency or licensed-forensic alcohol laboratory.
+(a) Breath alcohol analysis testing shall be performed only with instruments and related accessories calibrating units/devices which meet the standards of performance set forth in these regulations requirements specified in Health and Safety Code section 100701.

+(b) Such instruments may be used for the analysistesting of breath samples in places other than licensed-forensic alcohol laboratories and by persons other than forensic alcohol supervisors, forensic alcohol analysts and forensic alcohol analyst trainces only if such places and persons are under the direct jurisdiction of a governmental agency or licensed-forensic alcohol laboratory.

-- (1) Breath alcohol analysistesting by persons other than forensic alcohol supervisors, forensic alcohol analysts and forensic alcohol analyst trainees shall be restricted to the immediate analysistesting of breath samples collected by direct expiration by the subject into the instrument in which the measurement of alcohol concentration is performed. - (2) Except for the requirements of Section 1220.4, such immediate analysistesting shall not be subject to the requirements of Article 65. - (3) The breath sample shall be collected only after fifteen continuous minutes during which time the subject must not have ingested alcoholic beverages or other fluids, regurgitated, vomited, eaten, or smoked.
+(1) Breath alcohol analysistesting by persons other than forensic alcohol-supervisors, forensic alcohol analysts and forensic alcohol analyst trainees shall be restricted to the immediate analysistesting of breath samples collected by direct expiration by the subject into the instrument in which the measurement of alcohol concentration is performed.

+(2) Except for the requirements of Section 1220.4, such immediate analysistesting shall not be subject to the requirements of Article 65.

+(3) The breath sample shall be collected only after fifteen minutes during which time the subject must not have ingested alcoholic beverages or other fluids, regurgitated, vomited, eaten, or smoked.